bewards/tech-blog-grav/pages/01.blog/creating-a-bootstrap-modal-with-sitecore-sxa/item.md

 ```

 ### JS for Button Cookie Dismissal
-In order for the modal buttons to work, we will need to include a script that listens for the Modal Cookie to decide whether to show it or not, and a script that listens for clicks on anything that has the data-cookie attributes.
-The `addListener` function can be found from npm `addeventlistener`.
+In order for the modal buttons to work, we will need to include a script that listens for the Modal Cookie to decide whether to show it or not, and a script that listens for clicks on anything that has the data-cookie attributes - in our case, one of the modal buttons.

 **Cookie Click Listener**
 ```javascript